GS2-Limit Master Data Reference

 LimitModel

-You can set the timing for resetting the usage count for frequency limits.
-The reset interval can be selected from five options: “Daily”, “Weekly”, “Monthly”, “Fixed number of days” or “Not Reset”.
+Usage Limit Model allows you to set the timing for resetting the usage count.
+The reset interval can be selected from five options: “Daily”, “Weekly”, “Monthly”, “Every fixed number of days” or “Not Reset”.

-Additionally, the maximum value for frequency limits is not fixed in the master data.
-This is to dynamically change the maximum allowed count based on the in-game context.
+Additionally, the maximum value for usage Limits is not fixed in the master data.
+This design allows the maximum allowed count to be changed dynamically depending on the game context.
 For example, in a step-up gacha:

 - Items purchasable when the purchase counter is under 3